#30: Oak Park

 Enough about Crosstown though.

-We’re here to talk about Norquay Park, and it’s a good one, once again in part to a well done renovation by the park board about a decade ago.
+We’re here to talk about Norquay Park, and it’s a good one, once again thanks to a well-executed renovation by the park board about a decade ago.

 It’s a tale of two parks, really: the unrenovated part in the south is an unremarkable field, a couple of lightly maintained baseball diamonds but little else, the type of green space you can find anywhere in the city.